prometheus-operator/runbooks/content/runbooks/node/NodeHighNumberConntrackEntriesUsed.md

 ## Mitigation

 Migrate some pods to another nodes.
-Bump conntrack limit directly on the node.
+Bump conntrack limit directly on the node, remembering to make it persistent across node reboots.
-Update provisioning scripts to do the same on node start.